170 Governors Avenue

 - Pulmonary rehabilitation at LMH is one of the few programs in the state.
 Referrals often come from teaching hospitals who rely on our program to care for their patients.

-- A Center for Weight Management and Weight Loss Surgery designated as a Bariatric Surgery Center of Excellence by American Society for Metobolic & Bariatric Surgery.
+- A Center for Weight Management and Weight Loss Surgery designated as a Bariatric Surgery Center of Excellence by American Society for Metabolic & Bariatric Surgery.

 - Geriatric Medical-Psychiatric programs specialize in providing evaluation and treatment of psychiatric disorders in the geriatric population and patients with acute/chronic medical problems.